File Belated Income tax return online

 What is a Belated Income Tax Return?

 A belated income tax return is a return filed after the due date prescribed by the Income Tax Department.
-As per Section 139(4) of the Income Tax Act, taxpayers who miss the original filing deadline can still fulfill their tax obligations by submitting a belated return.
+As per Section 139(4) of the Income Tax Act, taxpayers who miss the original filing deadline can still file ITR by submitting a belated return.

 Section 139(4) – Any person who has not furnished a return within the time allowed to him under sub-section (1), may furnish the return for any previous year at any time before three months prior to the end of the relevant assessment year or before the completion of the assessment, whichever is earlier.